datacentricdesign/iob22/assignments/07-shared-pomodoro/step1.md

 First let's try to understand this diagram:

-In the diagram, each circle re-present individual state in the program.
+In the diagram, each circle re-present individual state in the program (we will will discuss what is state in Step 2).
 The `setup()` method (with two circles on the left) leads us to the starting point: the `IDLE` state.
 When the user 'press' the device it move to the `WORK`.
 This state remains until the time we set as work time is over.
 In this situation, the `BREAK_ALARM` start ringing (i.e. it is time for a break).
 There is only one good condition to leave this state: the user must press the device.

 However, the Pomodoro timer can transition to a `SHORT_BREAK` or a `LONG_BREAK` state.
 This depends on how many work/short-break cycles we already completed.
 If we have to complete more cycles, we go for the `SHORT_BREAK` leading to a `WORK_ALARM`.
 Otherwise, it is time for a `LONG_BREAK`, which end whenever the user decides to press the device.